-If the Company encountered difficulties The Manager monitors the Company's in meeting its outstanding commitments, liquidity and covenants on a frequent there would be significant reputational damage as well as risk of damages being claimed from managers and other counterparties.
+If the Company encountered difficulties in meeting its outstanding commitments, there would be significant reputational damage as well as risk of damages being claimed from managers and other counterparties.

 It is also possible that the Company might need to raise new equity to fund its outstanding commitments.